Posted in Life and Style, Travel and Leisure

 First, I had to recognize that I already had more than enough.
 I didn’t need more things or more money or more friends.
 I always had enough to eat, I never worried about paying my rent, and there was always extra for fun.
 So why wasn’t I happy?
 Why did I have the constant drive to get more from life?
 What was missing?
 I wasn’t living life for myself.
 I had set expectations about what my life should look like.
 I coldly calculated the fastest path to my destination without thinking about how I would feel when I got there.
 I based my dreams and desires on what I thought I should want instead of what truly lit me up inside.

-You may also want to read: My Spiritual Journey
+You may also want to read: How Israel Changed My Life

 That led to the second realization: the destination is bullshit.
 Life is about the journey and if you focus on the end goal the whole time, then you miss out on the actual experience of life.
 You lose the opportunity to enjoy the entire experience.
 Now I don’t mean to say that having goals is pointless, but I am saying that it is important that we respect the journey.
 It does matter how you choose to get there, primarily for your own mental health.
 The end does not justify the means, so stop sacrificing yourself on the altar of commercialism.